E-commerce

 Summary

-What is a tailored SEO strategy?
+What is a suitable SEO strategy?

 An adapted SEO strategy takes into account the stage of your brand (awareness, content history, link profile) and your resources (internal time, tool budget, editorial production capacity).
-A store that is just starting out does not have the same priorities as a site that is already authoritative in its topic.
-Adapting the effort means avoiding copying a roadmap designed for a competitor that is ten times more visible, and aiming for cumulative gains consistent with Google's Search Essentials: the technical and quality criteria that make a site eligible for indexing and display in results.
+A store that is just starting out does not have the same priorities as a site that is already authoritative in its niche.
+Adjusting the effort means avoiding copying a roadmap designed for a competitor that is ten times more visible, and aiming for cumulative gains consistent with Google's Search Essentials: the technical and quality criteria that make a site eligible for indexing and display in results.

 What Google and Shopify say

-“Every change you make will take some time to be reflected on Google’s side. […] In general, you will probably want to wait a few weeks to assess whether your work has had beneficial effects in Google Search results.”
+« Each change you make will take some time to be reflected on Google’s side. […] In general, you will probably want to wait a few weeks to assess whether your work has had beneficial effects in Google Search results. »

 Google, SEO Starter Guide (section on impact delay)